masim05/web3-ansible-playbooks/README.md

 sudo chown ansible:ansible /var/ansible
 ```

-Set the following parameterts in the `/etc/ssh/sshd_config` to disable password login:
+Set the following parameters in the `/etc/ssh/sshd_config` to disable password login:

 ```bash
 ChallengeResponseAuthentication no